KholiswaT/Amazon-Vine-Reviews/README.md

 # AmazonVineReviews
-Utilizing Google Colabortory, Amazon RDS and PostgreSQL,
+Utilizing Google Colabortory, Amazon RDS and PostgreSQL, a specified collection of Amazon reviews were loaded, passed through Amazon RDS and stored in a PostgreSQL database.